Health Research PhD - 2019 Entry

 Full time 36 Month(s)

-Applications are welcomed for PhD study, full-time or part-time, in any of our main research areas.
+Applications are welcomed for PhD study, full-time (three years) or part-time (four to seven years), in any of our main research areas.
+These include ageing, dementia, health economics, mental health, organisation and health, palliative care, and inequalities in health.

-As a research student, you will be directly involved in the mainstream research of the Division of Health Research.
-You will receive specialised supervision and research training relevant to your research topic and methodology.
-You will be encouraged to take part in a range of more generic courses such as teaching skills, statistical methods and data analysis.
+As a research student, you will be directly involved in the research of Lancaster University’s Division of Health Research.
+You will receive specialised supervision and research training relevant to your research topic and methodology from world leading, research-active supervisors.
+You will enjoy the autonomy to pursue an independent research project whilst acquiring a substantial body of knowledge, placing yourself at the forefront of an academic discipline.

 You will also be encouraged to attend and present at conferences both within the UK and overseas; recent students have attended conferences in the USA and Australia as well as mainland Europe.